passthesh3ll/barch/README.md

-        ╭─────────╮
-        │  BARCH  │
-        ╰─────────╯
-       a basic arch
-     installer in bash

 # barch

 A basic Arch Linux installer in bash.
-Automates a complete installation from the live ISO: GPT partitioning, LUKS encryption, LVM, ext4 or btrfs, GRUB, and an optional desktop environment with dark theming.
+Automates a complete installation from the live ISO: GPT partitioning, LUKS encryption, LVM, ext4 or btrfs, GRUB, and an optional desktop environment with theming.

 ## Usage

 Boot the Arch live ISO, then:

-    nano barch.sh   # edit the variables at the top bash barch.sh
+    vim barch.sh   # edit the variables at the top bash barch.sh

 ## Variables